WPTechInnovation/wpw-doc-dev/docs/index.md

 The Internet of Things (IoT) is an initiative to connect everyday items to the internet.
 It could be a car which needs to pay for fuel or repairs, or a fridge which needs to order some groceries.

-[It is estimated](http://www.gartner.com/newsroom/id/3165317) that there will be 6 billion devices connected to the IoT by the end of 2016 and 20 billion by 2020\.
+[It's been estimated](http://www.gartner.com/newsroom/id/3165317) that there will be 6 billion devices connected to the IoT by the end of 2016 and 20 billion by 2020\.
 Some of these devices will consume services from other devices for which a payment will be required.

 By using a set of APIs, “Thing” developers will be able to integrate Worldpay Within into their IoT device, enabling the “Thing” to make and/or receive payments for services to and from other “Things”.